ElkhalifaE/checkers0/README.md

 How to run the game
+1. Download the code
-1. open the public folder
+2. open the public folder
-2. right click the index.html file
+3. right click the index.html file
-3. Open with (preferred browser)
+4. Open with (preferred browser)